keven-bardales/eventsApp.github.io/README.md

 For detailed documentation and API reference, please visit the [Swagger Documentation](https://github.com/keven-bardales/EventsApp_SWAGGER_DOCS).

+I would recomend cloning the swagger docs repo to test all of the endpoints of the api.

 ## React CRUD

 For the React CRUD frontend that complements this project, please visit the [React CRUD Repository](https://github.com/keven-bardales/events_App_REACT).
 The React CRUD application allows you to manage the data through a user-friendly interface.